zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

         self.assertEqual(response.status, LogtestStatus.RuleMatch)
 ```

 First of all, we create a test class for a structured approach.
 Inside the class, we create our first test code.
 We define the log as a string.
-Thn we make use of the `send_log` function provided by the test framework.
+Then we make use of the `send_log` function provided by the test framework.
 You can see it is imported from `internal.logtest` namespace.
-Under the hood, this code sends the provided log to your running Wazuh Manager service programmatically, and get a Python object.
-The response is of type `LogtestResponse` which has properties like `status`, `full_log`, `timestamp`, `alert`, `output`, `location`, `decoder`, `rule_id`, `rule_level`, `rule_groups`, etc. The foundational test case above checks if there is a rule match. since we did not write a rule, this will fail by default.
+Under the hood, this code sends the provided log to your running Wazuh Manager service programmatically and gets  a Python object.
+The response is of type `LogtestResponse`, which has properties like `status`, `full_log`, `timestamp`, `alert`, `output`, `location`, `decoder`, `rule_id`, `rule_level`, `rule_groups`, etc. The foundational test case above checks if there is a rule match.
+Since we did not write a rule, this will fail by default.

-Now, we must run our test with `python src/tester.py --disable-behavioral --disable-builtin`
+Now, we must run our test within our IDE or CLI with command `python src/tester.py --disable-behavioral --disable-builtin`:

 ```js
 Running tests.preflight_tests tests...